nginx/unit-docs/source/configuration.rst

    listeners on the same port due to kernel-imposed limitations; for example, :samp:`*:8080` conflicts with :samp:`127.0.0.1:8080`.

-Unit dispatches the requests it receives to :ref:`applications
-<configuration-applications>` or :ref:`routes <configuration-routes>`
-referenced by listeners; it also can serve requests for :ref:`static files
-<configuration-static>` directly.
-You can plug several listeners into one app
-or route, or use a single listener for hot-swapping during testing or staging.
+Unit dispatches the requests it receives to destinations referenced by listeners.
+You can plug several listeners into one destination or use a single listener and hot-swap it between multiple destinations.

-Available options:
+Available listener options:

 .. list-table::
     :header-rows: 1